Estate Planning and Probate Attorney in Nashua, New Hampshire

 Establishing guardianship for injured or disabled adults or children is also within the jurisdiction of the probate court.
 If you need assistance drafting a power of attorney or establishing a guardian for a vulnerable individual, a New Hampshire probate attorney may be able to help.

 To discuss your family’s needs, call Gottesman & Hollis, P.A. at (603) 506-4600.
-We represent families in Nashua, New Hampshire and the surrounding areas in a wide range of probate matters, including establishing legal guardianship and legal conservator ships.
+Our Nashua estate planning attorneys represent families in New Hampshire and the surrounding areas in a wide range of probate matters, including establishing legal guardianship and legal conservatorships.

 What is a Trust?

 A trust is a legal arrangement under which one person, called a “trustee,” holds legal title to the property for another person, called a “beneficiary.”
 Some trusts come into existence upon the trustee’s death.
 Other trusts, known as “living trusts,” are trusts created while the trustee is alive.
 Certain kinds of trusts can help you avoid probate, reduce estate taxes, and manage your property over time.